American Psychological Association

 One of the strengths of the GOP (Republican Party) has been their "brand recognition" as the party of democracy, small government, etc... but as news followers clearly see, the "brand" is no longer selling on name alone, and people are inclined to vote for personal priorities being represented, and for ideals - including "this person has values I believe in" and "I feel I can trust this person to lead us in the right direction".
 The good news for Republicans who are confronting a tarnished brand now, is that Democrats don't have a viable "brand" either.
 So you know the level of discussion now: it's about the future, core values, and leadership.

 There are constraints on Democrats, such as how to approach guns, even on the heels of recent gun massacres.
 The numbers are in: 75% of Americans believe in the right to hunt, and the right to protect one's family.
 Stated like that, that's an impressive core belief.
 Worded differently, however, we find that 100% of parents questioned said they want their children to come home safely from school.
 Clearly there is room here for some reflection on implications.
-But the right notes have to be sounded, and people doze off with discussions of 12 point plans and complex plans which only vaguely relate to core issues.
+But the right notes have to be sounded, and people doze off during discussions of 12 point plans and complex programs which only vaguely relate to core issues.
 Al Gore did not help his efforts to reign in gun access by saying 'I believe in registering new handguns but not old ones'.
 "Is there a principle?"

 Republicans "always lead with their principles".
 Democrats lead with policy.
 "Here's what I believe in" versus "Here's my 12-point plan".